 No summer dinner party is complete without a giant caprese salad.
-It’s simple, fresh, and the layers of juicy tomatoes and creamy mozzarella is a personal favorite of mine.
+It’s simple, fresh, and the layers of juicy tomatoes and creamy mozzarella is a personal favorite of mine (especially in my avocado caprese salad).
 But when I want my guests to enjoy these flavors in bite sized form – these caprese skewers are always a hit!

 They’re super fun and always look festive on a platter.
 Plus, they only take a few minutes to make – you can even make them ahead of time!
 So if you know you’ve got a hungry crowd, I’d double the recipe.
 These always disappear fast!

 Caprese salads are all about using fresh summer ingredients.
 And with tomatoes and basil in peak season, I recommend grabbing the highest quality you can find.
 It makes all the difference!

 - Tomatoes: Both cherry or grape tomatoes will work here.
 But if you want a juicier tomato bite and a perfectly round shape, cherry tomatoes are best.

 - Mozzarella Balls: Since you want the mozzarella balls about the same size as the tomatoes, look for containers of ciliegine mozzarella balls.
 And for a little extra flavor, buy the marinated ones!

 - Basil Leaves: Any size basil leaves work, but if you’re using large leaves just fold them in half as you thread them on.